jibblesskibbles87/btp-admin-guide-samples/sample-setup/modules/sap-btp-naming-conventions-subaccount/README.md

-# SAP BTP - Naming module
+# SAP BTP - Naming Conventions for a Subaccount

 This module encapsulates the naming conventions for SAP BTP subaccounts and the labels that can be attached to some resources on SAP BTP.